Christmas markets 2023

 The most famous and popular Christmas market in Budapest is the fair located at Vörösmarty Tér (Vörösmarty square).
-This is located in the heart of Budapest, at the end stop of the yellow metro line sharing the name of the square, and in the end of the shopping street of Budapest, Váci Utca.
+This is located in the heart of Budapest, at the end stop of the yellow metro line sharing the name of the square, and at the end of the shopping street of Budapest, Váci Utca.
 Do not forget that all streets have two ends, and if you end up in the wrong end of the street you will find yourself walking inside the Grand Market Hall (not a bad place, but not the best if you would like to visit the Christmas market at the Vörösmarty square).
-If you live on the Buda side you can simply walk across the Chain Bridge, turn right and walk towards the white bridge (Elisabeth Bridge).
-As you reach the Vigadó tér, turn left and you will be at the Vörösmarty tér within seconds!
+If you live on the Buda side, you can simply walk across the Chain Bridge, turn right and walk towards the white bridge (Elisabeth Bridge).
+As you reach the Vigadó tér, turn left, and you will be at the Vörösmarty tér within seconds!

 Christmas Markets in front of St. Stephen’s Basilica

 Budapest’s newest Christmas market is in front of the Saint Stephens Basilica.
 This was opened for the first time in 2011, and it has an amazing atmosphere and great lights, and you can take nice pictures standing on the stairs of the basilica.
 You can buy mostly the same stuff as at the Christmas market at Vörösmarty Square, but here you can also go ice skating as you can find a small ice skating rink in the middle of the Christmas market.
 This market is also especially known for the beautiful lights that you can see as you visit the square in the evenings, as the entire area is illuminated with lights, making it feel just like you are in the middle of a magic moment from your favorite Disney film or something like that!
 Absolutely worth visiting, especially because the market is only 600-700 meters from the market at Vörösmarty square.